NoosWare/rapp_beginner_tutorials/cpp/README.md

 ```

 In this example we are going to use vision detection, so we need to load at least a picture.
-In this case we are going to detect everything in the same picture, but different
+In this case we are going to detect everything in the same picture, for simplicty's shake.
-pictures can be used to each case.
 You can use the picture that you want using the correct path or use this example.
+If loading a picture from disk, then constuct a `rapp::object::picture` object.

 ```cpp
 auto pic = rapp::object::picture("data/object_classes_picture_7.jpg");
 ```

-Before making the calls, we have to know what parameters need every class.
-For example, face_detection needs as parameters the next list:

-* A picture
-* A boolean to determine is we want a fast search.
-In this case we are going to say no (`false`).
-* A function where save a vector of faces.
+Each cloud call takes a different callback functor, so
+we'll create one for each call.
 *You can find more information in rapp/cloud/vision_detection.hpp*

-So, we are going to create a lamba function which is going to see how many faces has found.
+For face detection:

 ```cpp
 auto face_cb = [&](std::vector<rapp::object::face> faces) {